Running.

 Notes:

-• After the compilation has done, the compiled Js code resides in the ./lib/ directory.
+• After compilation, the JavaScript code can be found in the ./lib/ directory.

 import IAppSfdmuRunModuleArgs from "./modules/app/IAppSfdmuRunModuleArgs";